multiformats/ma-pipe/README.md

 	ma-pipe proxy <listen-multiaddr>

 OPTIONS
 	-h, --help               display this help message
 	-v, --version            display the version of the program -t, --trace <dir>        save a trace of the connection to <dir>
+	-e, --tee                tee the connection to stdio --bandwidth <bandwidth>  introduce a bandwidth cap (eg 1MB/s)

 EXAMPLES
 	# listen on two multiaddrs, accept 1 conn each, and pipe them